davestewart/alias-hq/docs/plugins.md

   - a `tests` file which provides both tests and CLI options
 - all code is **uncompiled** so written in Common JS style

-### Writing the plugin
+### Get started

+Fork the repository, then clone locally.

-Decide upon a folder name, and add the files as below:
+Decide upon a plugin folder name, and add the files as below:

 ```
 +- plugins